oopchi/simple-to-do-list/README.md

 This project is a part of the [full stack roadmap](https://roadmap.sh/full-stack).

-The project idea is to implement interactivity using javascript on a simple to do list app created using HTML and CSS (responsive).
+The project idea is to implement interactivity using javascript on a simple to do list app (responsive) using HTML, CSS, Javascript, Typescript, Tailwind, and Webpack.

 # Checkpoint (quoted from [full stack roadmap](https://roadmap.sh/full-stack))